aces/cbrain/BrainPortal/data_dumps/README.md

 ### BackgroundActivity Dumps (under "bacs/")

-These are files named like 'loginname.json.cat'.
+These are files named like 'loginname.jsonl'.
 They are concatenations of BackgroundActivity objects in JSON format, grouped by user, one JSON record per line.
 They are created whenever a user destroy a BackgroundActivity, either